luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

    - **OP_EQUALVERIFY:** Pops the top two items (the two public key hashes) and compares them.
 If they are not equal, the script fails immediately.
 If they are equal, they are simply removed, and execution continues.
-This verifies the provided public key matches the one required by the lock.
+This verifies that the provided public key matches the one required by the lock.
    - **OP_CHECKSIG:** Pops the final two items (`PUBLIC_KEY` and `SIGANTURE`).
      It verifies that the signature is valid for this transaction using the provided public key.
 If it is valid, it pushes TRUE onto the stack.